 Recently I took my little girl to another state and abandoned her there to live amongst strangers.
 At least that’s the way it felt.
 Another way to say it is that I dropped my 19-year-old daughter off at college.

 In the weeks leading up to this milestone, we came up with a joke; it served as a strategy to allay our collective anxiety about what was happening.
 We rationalized it.
 Going to college isn’t really that different than, say, going to camp, right?
 We decided to call it “camp” to make it less scary.
 Example: “Hey honey, have you started packing for camp yet?”

 I have a memory of watching her tiny 3-year-old form running away from me at Alki Beach.
 I was sitting with friends and holding my son, Eli, then a 6-month-old baby, as Hannah got farther and farther away.
 I kept thinking she would turn around and head back.
 She would sense that she had gone too far and get nervous.
-But no. She just ran, no hint of hesitation.
+But no. She just ran, with no hint of hesitation.
 I finally chucked Eli at a friend and took chase.

 In restaurants, Hannah toured the other tables, introducing herself to everyone; often even trying to join their party.
 Her dad and I joked that she was trying to get adopted.